 Research shows that strength training also directly impacts heart health.
 Did you know that reducing abdominal fat (also known as visceral fat) will considerably lower your risk of heart disease since abdominal fat is situated near the heart?
 A 2013 Journal of Applied Physiology, showed that men who engaged in frequent strength workouts boosted good cholesterol or HDL.

-Want to learn more about the benefits of strength training?
-Chat to your personal trainer in-studio.
+Want to learn more about the benefits of EMS strength training for older adults?
+Chat to your personal trainer in-studio and read the research.